 I'm leading Origin's Digital Content Team, made up of UX writers, conversational designers and SEO consultants.
-I guide the strategic direction of Origin's Digital Content team and oversee the content operations for a team of UX writers, multimedia strategists and voice-content specialists.
-Working in and across Sales and Service tribes, the team plans, produces, creates and optimises content through our campaign and sales journeys, and within the customer portal of My Account - both on the site and in our app.
+I guide the strategic direction of Origin's retail customer-facing content and oversee all content operations.
+My team plans, produces, creates and optimises content through our campaign and sales journeys, and within the customer portal of My Account – both on the site and in our app.
 We’re also responsible for overall site governance, for which I developed the Digital Content Style Guide.
-Working in the 200-strong Transformation & Digital Team, our key stakeholders are Product and Pricing, Sales and Marketing, and Legal and Compliance.
+Our key stakeholders are Product and Pricing, Sales and Marketing, and Legal and Compliance.

 In mid 2016, RMIT replaced its CMS with an Adobe customised build.
 This necessitated the build of a number of templates and modules specific to RMIT's content needs.
 My deep knowledge of RMIT's content was integral to this role but there were also new requirements to learn and understand.
 I was contracted five months before launch to scope the final requirements and work with the offshore dev team to ensure all were met.
 I conducted user acceptance testing with the RMIT web community and ultimately trained all RMIT editors and managers on how to use the new CMS.